cs0317/SVAuth/README.md

    and ensure that this PHP version is enabled on the `SVAuth` virtual directory.
 One convenient way to do this is using [PHP Manager](https://phpmanager.codeplex.com/).
-9. Create a cache folder to cache certification requests at `svx-runtime-data\cache`
-10. Run the SVAuth project with Visual Studio.
+9. Run the SVAuth project with Visual Studio.
 The example ASP.NET relying party application will open in your default web browser.

 Note: `SVAuth.sln` contains dependency edges from `SVX` to the relevant BCT and